xfbs/awesome/readme.md

 #### CCC Media: [`media.ccc.de`](https://media.ccc.de), ★★★★★

-> Offers a wide variety of video and audio material distributed by the Chaos
-> Computer Club provided in native formats (usually MPEG and/or Vorbis families)
-> for online viewing.
-Older, archived recordings might require proprietary
+Offers a wide variety of video and audio material distributed by the Chaos Computer Club, Europe's largest association of hackers,  provided in native formats (usually MPEG and/or Vorbis families) for online viewing.
+Older, archived recordings might require proprietary players.
-> players.
 The media files on this site can also be downloaded for offline consumption.

-Streams recordings (of talks) from events by the CCC, Europe's largest association of hackers.
-Has a lot of high-quality content.
+Some of the talks here are in German — but most are available in English for your discretionary consumption.

 ![CCC media screenshot](img/ccc_media.png)

 # Resources

 You want to learn something?
-You've come to the right place.

 ## Web